Simultaneous JWST, NuSTAR, and VLA Monitoring of Sgr A*: A Unified Picture of the Variable IR, X-ray and Radio Emission: Results

 \subsubsection{The Spectral Index}

 In order to measure the evolution of the spectral index with time, Fig.\ 7a shows the spectral index between the lowest and highest frequencies.
-The values of $\alpha$ range between 0.2 to 0.5, with a mean value of $\sim$0.3.
+The values of $\alpha$ range between 0.2 to 0.5, with a mean value of $\sim$0.35.
 In Fig.\ 7b, after subtracting a constant component of the emission, the spectral index of the remaining variable emission shows a decline before the flux density peaks at $t\sim$11.5h.
 After this peak, the spectral index is loosely anticorrelated with the flux density.
-This is consistent with a picture of an optically thick expanding hot plasma where opacity drops as the plasma expands.
+In a picture of an optically thick expanding hot plasma, the opacity drops as the plasma expands.
 The very positive spectral index in the radio is due to optically thick synchrotron emission, which is unlike the NIR synchrotron emission where the spectral index is negative, tracing optically thin emission.
+However, there is uncertainty due to the background level in measuring the spectral index. {If the backgrounds shown in the top panel are reduced by the factors listed to the left in Fig.\ 7b, alternative spectral index values are presented.
+At a factor of 0.1 (dark purple) the spectral index is very close to that shown in Figure 7a.
+This shows that the spectral index is sensitive to the background that is subtracted when that background is a large fraction of the observed signal.}